a-einstein/WpfShop/README.md

 Working desktop application for test and demo purpose based on WPF.
 It simulates limited shopping capabilities based on the AdventureWorks database.

 #### News
+* The Azure build pipeline now includes the full ClickOnce packaging, and both the unit and GUI testing, on a self hosted agent.
+* Release is now to GitHub with an automatic change summary..
 * The ClickOnce deliverable is plug and play again.
 See the installation notes.
 * Makes use of own certified domain for webservice.
 * Integrated with Azure Devops build and release pipelines.